MFreyaG/MFreyaG/README.md

 - 👋 Hi, I’m @MFreyaG
 - 👀 I’m interested in Computer Cience, GameDev, and Music!
 - 🌱 I’m currently learning Linear Algebra and C++
-- 📫 How to reach me matheusgrandinetti@gmail.com or mathuesgrandinetti at Instagram
+- 📫 How to reach me matheusgrandinetti@gmail.com or matheusgrandinetti at Instagram

 <!---
 MFreyaG/MFreyaG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.